Copyrights 2022/23: Lexzau, Scharbau GmbH & Co. KG, Bremen (Germany). Concept and realization vibrio | Imprint | Privacy | Cookie Settings

 UN 2556 NITROCELLULOSE WITH WATER, class 4.1

-While the general table still returns an “X” here, UN 2555 contains the note “SG7, SG30” in column 16b, which means in plain text: “Stow away from class 3” or “Stow away from SGG7 – heavy metals and their salts”.
-Due to the note “Stow away from class 3” we are not allowed to load the dangerous goods from example 2 together.
+While the general table still returns an “X” here, UN 2555 contains the note “SG7, SG30” in column 16b, which means in plain text: “Stow away from class 3” and “Stow away from SGG7 – heavy metals and their salts”.
+Due to the note “Stow away from class 3” it is not allowed to load the dangerous goods from example 2 together.

 The IMDG Code has even more special features in store here, which would go beyond the scope of this article.
 We will be happy to advise you further here.